kipkoech88/kipkoech88/README.md

 - 👨‍💻 All of my projects are available at [https://hoseakipngetich.tech/](https://hoseakipngetich.tech/)

-- 💬 Ask me about **React, React-Native, Nodejs, Linux, Express, MySQL, MongoDB**
+- 💬 Ask me about **React, React-Native, Nodejs, Linux, Express, MySQL, MongoDB, C**

 - 📫 How to reach me **hoseakipkoech88@gmail.com**